-As well as laying the foundations for careers in performing and technical theatre, you will gain selfconfidence and communication skills and you will increase your ability to work with other people as part of a team without arguing or disagreeing.
-Employers are looking for people with these sorts of skills, and a GCSE in Drama will be useful for any sort of profession where you are expected to communicate confidently with other people, or work as a member of a team.
+As well as laying the foundations for careers in performing and theatre design, you will gain self-confidence and communication skills and you will increase your ability to work with other people as part of a team.
+Employers are looking for people with these sorts of skills, and a GCSE in Drama will be useful for any sort of profession where you are expected communicate confidently with other people, or work as a member of a team.